-(c) provide, to the maximum extent possible, for the release of certain goods with minimal documentation;

-(d) under normal circumstances, should provide for the release of express shipments as soon as possible after submission of the necessary customs documents, subject to the arrival of the shipment.;

-(e) apply to shipments of any weight or value in accordance with each Party's national legislation, recognizing that a Party may require formal entry formalities as a condition for release of goods, including declaration, supporting documentation and payment of customs duties, based on the weight or value of the goods; and

-(f) provided that, under normal circumstances, no customs duties will be assessed on express shipments valued at or below the fixed amount determined under the law of that Party (3).
-Each Party shall review the amount periodically taking into account such (A factors as it may consider relevant, such as inflation rates, impact on trade facilitation, impact on risk management, administrative cost of collecting the duty compared to the amount of the duty, cost of cross-border trade transactions, impact on small and medium enterprises and other factors related to the collection of customs duties,
+Allows for a single submission of information covering all goods contained in an express shipment, such as the Manifest, (b) through electronic means, if possible2.
+Provide, to the maximum extent possible, for the release of certain goods with minimal documentation. (c) Under normal circumstances, should provide for the release of express shipments as soon as possible after submission of (d) the necessary customs documents, subject to the arrival of the shipment. apply to shipments of any weight or value in accordance with each Party's national legislation, recognizing that a Party (e) may require formal entry formalities as a condition for release of goods, including declaration, supporting (C) documentation and payment of customs duties, based on the weight or value of the goods; and Provided that, under normal circumstances, no customs duties will be assessed on express shipments valued at or below the fixed amount determined under the law of that Party3.
+Each Party shall review the amount periodically taking into account such (f) factors as it may consider relevant, such as inflation rates, impact on trade facilitation, impact on risk management, administrative cost of collecting the duty compared to the amount of the duty, cost of cross-border trade transactions, impact on small and medium enterprises and other factors related to the collection of customs duties.